 My name is Frank Whitfield.
 I am a psychologist who lives and works in Paris, France.
-For a number of years, I have been intrigued by the dreams of a prolific dream-journalist named Steven Collier, who was born in 1952, and who lived much of his life in the small town of Portsmouth, Ohio.
-Collier died at the age of 95 in 2048, twelve years before I was born in that same small town in 2060.
+For a number of years, I have been intrigued by the dreams of a prolific dream-writer named Steven Collier, who was born in 1952, and who lived much of his life in the small town of Portsmouth, Ohio.
+Collier died at the age of 95 in 2048.
+Twelve years later, in 2060, I was born in Portsmouth.
 Now in the year 2087, at the age of 27, I have developed a certain love for Collier's dreams which has inspired me to compile some of them into meaningful stories.

-Of central importane to the compilations was the focus on a common theme which would be contained in each dream in the sequence.
-For example, in this compilation of Collier's dreams, Ronald Reagan either appears or is mentioned in each and every dream.
+Of central importance to the compilations was the focus on a common theme which would be contained in each dream in the sequence.
+I have followed his example and in this compilation of Collier's dreams, Ronald Reagan either appears or is mentioned in each and every dream.
 Thus the focus of the story in this compilation is the effect of Ronald Reagan on the eternal life of Collier.

 I say "eternal life" partly because Collier believed - and I believe - that the meanings of dreams are not of importance to the dreamer unless life is eternal.

-The origin of any story which is contained in Collier's compilations is also of central importance to the telling of the story contained in a compilation of dreams.
-Although Collier believed that the story contained in an individual dream contains a message from God, he tended to believe that the messages contained in the stories which he created when he compiled a sequence of dreams, originated with him.
+The "origin" of any connected story which might be contained in Collier's compilations is also of central importance to appreciate the story which unites a given collection of dreams.
+Although Collier believed that the story contained in an individual dream contains a message which originates from God, he tended to believe that the story contained in a compilation of dreams originated with him.

 compilation of dreams, however, remained a subject of controversy in Collier's